maxdevos49/MadOS/README.md

 Name undecided.
 Let me know what you think.

 An operating system I am building mostly to get experience for low level development and to try something new other then web development.
-If I don't continue active development I atleast want to port Doom or similar game.
+If I don't continue active development I atleast want to port Doom or a similar game.

 ### Contributions
 All contributions are welcomed so long as they come with a detailed descriptions of what they do as I am still learning lots.
 Any pull request I do not accept I will provide a description why.